nltk.corpus.reader.wordnet module

 A float score denoting the similarity of the two Synset objects, in the range 0 to 1.

-Mapping from Wordnet 3.0 to currently loaded Wordnet version
+Mapping from Wordnet ‘version’ to currently loaded Wordnet version

 morphy(form, pos=None, check_exceptions=True)[source]

-Find a possible base form for the given form, with the given part of speech, by checking WordNet’s list of exceptional forms, and by recursively stripping affixes for this part of speech until a form in WordNet is found.
+Find a possible base form for the given form, with the given part of speech, by checking WordNet’s list of exceptional forms, or by substituting suffixes for this part of speech.
+If pos=None, try every part of speech until finding lemmas.
+Return the first form found in WordNet, or eventually None.

 >>> from nltk.corpus import wordnet as wn